PREV BLOG

 Once the young plants are ready for transplantation, it’s time to hit the waters.
 Recently, this meant our team, joined by a team of experts from Coastal Kelp, ventured out into the choppy Pacific seas to plant over 350,000 kelp sporophytes.
 The team carefully unspooled the seeded lines along the shores of the chosen restoration sites, attaching the line to anchors they had prepared earlier in the season.
 Along with our planting partners, veritree has worked with local communities along selected coastal areas to not only certify the rights to plant this kelp, but to also ensure the water depth, temperature, and ecosystems will allow for the best possible chances of success for the transplanted kelp.

 As the kelp establishes itself in the restoration site, it undergoes natural growth and reproduction cycles.
 Mature kelp sporophytes produce spores, continuing the life cycle.
 Success will see the growing kelp population integrate into the marine ecosystem, providing habitat and sustenance for various marine organisms.
-For now, our team will keep a watch through the help of eyes and ears in the sea, with the goal of revisiting the sites in the Spring for further inspection.

 PREV BLOG